MileHacker Logo

 Strategic Coastal Position

 Algiers occupies a strategic and visually striking position along the central North African coast.
 The city spreads across hills around the western side of a large bay on the Mediterranean Sea.
-This topography gives Algiers its distinctive character, with buildings cascading down slopes in the direction of the water.
-The bay itself provides a natural harbor, historically making Algiers a significant maritime hub for centuries.
+This topography gives Algiers its distinctive character, with buildings cascading down slopes towards the water.
+The bay itself provides a safe anchorage, historically making Algiers a significant maritime hub for centuries.

 Varied Terrain & Climate